5upernova-heng/InstantChat-Frontend-ts/README.md

 ## Future Plan

-- [ ] Use `useCallBack` and eslint to check its second argument
+- [x] Use `useCallBack` and eslint to check its second argument
-- [ ] Try to use redux to manage states
+- [x] Try to use redux to manage states
+- [x] Deploy to server
+- [ ] Change to tailwind css
+- [ ] Handle "Some chunks are larger than 500 kBs after minification"